Simon de Ludgate: Career

+Simon witnessed a rather routine royal charter in 1299.

 In 1302 he was Constable of Dublin Castle; he died on 2 October of that year.

 The Countess of Pembroke's case

 Two years after his death the legality of one of his judgements was questioned by King Edward I himself.
 The Close Roll states that the King wished the Justiciar of Ireland to be informed as to why Ludgate and his fellow judges had seized the liberty of County Wexford from Joan de Munchensi (also known as Joan de Valence), widow of William de Valence, 1st Earl of Pembroke (Joan had received Wexford on her mother's death as her share of the great Marshal inheritance), and whether they had complied with the King's writ to restore Joan to her property.
 Simon's successor as Chief Justice, Sir Richard de Exeter, was ordered to search the records of the Common Pleas from his time and report to the Justiciar.